Introduction

 - [Shift]+[A]: Show Create menu

-- [Ctrl]+[P]: In this case, to associate the mesh with the bones.
+- [Ctrl]+[P]: To associate the mesh with the bones.

-- [Ctrl]+[Tab]: Pause mode when a bone is selected, and weight painting mode when a mesh is selected.
+- [Ctrl]+[Tab]: Pause mode when a bone is selected, and weight painting mode when a mesh is selected